sjtrny/binsmooth/README.md

 while the default interpolator in the R implementation is \[2\].
 The interpolator in the R implementation can be changed to \[1\] by setting `monoMethod="monoH.FC"`.

-**Accuracy** is dependent on the mean of the distribution.
-If you do not supply a mean, then one will be estimated in an adhoc manner and the accuracy of estimates may be poor.

 ## References

 \[1\]: Fritsch, F. N. and Carlson, R. E. (1980).
 [Monotone piecewise cubic interpolation][3].
 SIAM Journal on Numerical Analysis